petershin/liferay-learn/docs/commerce/latest/en/product-management/creating-and-managing-products/products/using-specifications-with-picklists.md

 ## Linking a Picklist to a Specification

-If you've already created a picklist and want to link it to a specification,

 1. Open the *Global Menu* (![Global Menu](../../../images/icon-applications-menu.png)) and navigate to *Commerce* &rarr; *Specifications*.

 1. Select a specification and scroll down to the Picklist section.